Checklist Before Hiring A Software Development Company In India

 Clear product ownership

 Clear product ownership means having one person responsible for product decisions and priorities.
-When too many stakeholders give feedback, it often creates confusion for the development team.
-A single decision-maker helps keep development focused and prevents constant changes in direction
+When too many stakeholders give feedback, it often creates confusion for the development team, especially in products that may later grow through recurring iterations and expanding feature layers.
+A single decision-maker helps keep development focused and prevents constant changes in direction.

 Deliver in small milestones